AlexsLemonade/OpenPBTA-analysis/analyses/copy_number_consensus_call/README.md

 9) Reformat the columns of the files (So the info are easier to read)
 10) **Call consensus** by comparing CNVs from 2 call methods at a time.

 Since there are 3 callers, there were 3 comparisons: `manta-cnvkit`, `manta-freec`, and `cnvkit-freec`.
-`manta-cnvkit` `manta-freec` `cnvkit-freec`.
 If a CNV from 1 caller **overlaps 50% or more** with at least 1 CNV from another caller, the common region of the overlapping CNV would be the new CONSENSUS CNV.

 11) **Sort and merge** the CNVs from the comparison pairs ,`manta-cnvkit` `manta-freec` `cnvkit-freec`, together into 1 file
 12) After every samples' consensus CNVs were called, **combine all merged files** from step 10 and output to `results/cnv_consensus.tsv`